 There are currently three mainstream technologies in haptics.
 ERM, LRA and piezoelectric.
 If you want to learn more about them, we invite you to read our article on that subject here.
 ERM and LRA have too restrictive bandwidth to achieve the performance levels necessary to enable high-definition haptics.
 That’s where piezoelectric comes in.

 With their mechanical advantages, like faster response time, bigger acceleration and smaller size, piezoelectric actuators have everything to create better haptic feedback in a vast array of devices.
 It would be easy to think that piezo haptic solutions have a bigger market size than legacy solutions like ERM and LRA, but it isn’t the case.
 In fact, a study from BCC Research finds out that ERM and LRA still are still the most used haptic solutions.
-How can it be possible since piezoelectric actuators clearly have the edge and have around for decades?
+How can it be possible since piezoelectric actuators clearly have the edge and have been around for decades?

 Why piezo haptic technologies adoption rate is so slow?